Hi friend and Welcome!!

 - The Snowball may be more sensitive than the 2500 in picking up a lot of noise.

 Check out the comparison video!!

 I cannot recommend the ATR2500 even though it sounds better than the Snowball.
 When the ATR2500 works, it’s pretty sweet.
 But it’s way too unreliable, and therefore I would never buy it.
-Instead like I mentioned earlier, either the AT2020 or Blue Yeti would be best depending on your needs.
+Instead, as I mentioned earlier, either the AT2020 or Blue Yeti would be best depending on your needs.

 Are you looking for the overall best USB mic on the market?
-Need the best when it comes to pod-casting and voiceover?
+Need the absolute best when it comes to podcasting and voiceover?
 The Yeti is your boy.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!